-The Andorran educational system is quite complex, since being the Principality of Andorra in the Pyrenees between France and Spain and have historically welcomed people of different nationalitiesThis has been transmitted to the institutions as well, in this case to the educational ones.
+The Andorran educational system is quite complex, since the Principality is in the Pyrenees between France and Spain and have historically welcomed people of different nationalitiesThis has been transmitted to the institutions as well, in this case to the educational ones.
 This has implied that the educational system is varied and flexible, with great freedom to choose and very complete.

-In fact, if we are going to talk (or write) about education in Andorra, we should talk about Andorran educational systems, in the plural.
+In fact, if we are going to talk (or write) about education in Andorra we should talk about the Andorran educational systems, plural.
 Because there are specifically three: the french education system, the spanish educational system and the andorran educational system.

 We could even talk about four if we include the British College of Andorra.
 Although the English system can only be accessed through this private school, it can be a very interesting option for english emigrants or from another country that does not want to join any of the three public systems.
 But first, let's look at a little history.